-Event 5 (Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; forward.
-PFA confirms to the operator that it has entered the forward phase by playing a conductor voice yelling "All Aboard!"
-Immediately after playing "all aboard", the sound of the doors closing is heard.
-Within two seconds of the doors closing, the locomotive bell begins chiming and the air compressor pumps start.
-After approximately 7 chimes of the bell, the engine automatically begins moving out in the forward phase with the bell continuing to ring another 7 chimes before automatically turning off.
-Once the bell turns off the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the whistle as usual.
+Event 5: (Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; Forward.
+FYS confirms to the operator that it has entered the Forward phase by playing the sound of the freight car door closing.
+Within 2 seconds of the door closing, the locomotive bell begins chiming, the Diesel engine sounds come on and the air compressor pumps start.
+After